karakays/cka/README.md

 ### As a single-node cluster

-`minikube` bundles k8s components in a single image and provides k8s service in a single node.
+`minikube` bundles k8s components including container runtime in a single image and provides k8s service in a single node.

 `minikube start`

+Q>>> minikube vs Docker desktop
+Q>>> is minikube a container running in docker-desktop with iamge gcr.io/k8s-minikube/kicbase (from dd dashboard).
+That means kubernetes single cluster runs as a docker container.
+Q>>> local register of docker desktop is different from minikube local registry? not only that minikube has docker container runtime (as k8s component)? that's why we need `eval $(minikube docker-env)?
+Q>>> minikube -p minikube docker-env

 ### As a multi-node cluster